ketanbhatt/ketanbhatt.com/content/blog/leadership-lessons/index.md

 2. The other teams lose sight over what is going on with your team
 3. You catch hold of issues, that can jeopardise the goals, too late.
 Course correction becomes harder.

-Learning from mistakes and guidance from my lead, **here is a suggestion: build yourself an** **[Event Loop](https://s3.amazonaws.com/marquee-test-akiaisur2rgicbmpehea/dgVXCQ87Ry2aeL7OKJyu_Screen%20Shot%202015-07-16%20at%2011.43.16%20AM.png)****, and block your time explicitly for following it**.
+Learning from mistakes and guidance from my lead, **here is a suggestion: build yourself an [Event Loop](https://s3.amazonaws.com/marquee-test-akiaisur2rgicbmpehea/dgVXCQ87Ry2aeL7OKJyu_Screen%20Shot%202015-07-16%20at%2011.43.16%20AM.png), and block your time explicitly for following it**.
 We got this from a [FirstRound Post by David Loftesness](http://firstround.com/review/this-90-day-plan-turns-engineers-into-remarkable-managers/) which is a must read if you are making the transition for a developer to a managerial role.

 A lot of us follow something of this sort already, I found that making it explicit just works better for me.